The Israel-Hamas War

 Hamas training base in Gaza City

 The New York Times reported that the death toll in Gaza had fallen in half as Israel shifted its strategy more in line with what the Biden administration had been pressuring it to adopt.
-Israel reduced the number of troops in Gaza and had transitioned to more surgical strikes by elite troops.
+Israel reduced the number of troops in Gaza and transitioned to more surgical strikes by elite troops.
 This was especially true in the north, where Israel had established total control.
-It was also partly necessitated by the care needed in searching and destroying Hamas targets and fighters in the south where the hostages were believed to be kept.
+It was also partly necessitated by the care needed in searching and destroying Hamas targets and fighters in the south, where the hostages were believed to be kept.
 Still, it was possible Palestinian casualties could increase as Israel moved further south, in and around Rafah, where a large number of displaced Palestinians was concentrated.

 On January 22, Israel suffered its heaviest loss since the beginning of the ground offensive when 21 soldiers were killed in the process of destroying buildings using mines.
 Two rocket-propelled grenades were fired, the first toward a tank, which killed two soldiers.
 The second RPG was fired at one of the buildings that already had explosives inside.
 These then detonated, leading to the buildings collapsing on the troops inside.
-Seven soldiers were injured and transferred to the hospital, two in serious condition, two in moderate, and three suffered light injuries.
+Seven soldiers were injured and transferred to the hospital: two in serious condition, two in moderate, and three suffered light injuries.

-After hinting at a plan to flood some of the tunnels, the IDF revealed it had begun implementing the Atlantis Project at the end of 2023.
+After hinting at a plan to flood some tunnels, the IDF revealed it had begun implementing the Atlantis Project at the end of 2023.
 One pump used water from the Mediterranean Sea, and a second used water from Israel.
 The effectiveness was unclear.

 Israel continued to be criticized by the media and human rights activists for the scale of the destruction in Gaza.
 Specious comparisons were made to other conflicts in which fighting did not require the destruction of so many structures, ignoring the major difference in the enemy’s use of so many buildings, including residences, mosques, schools, and hospitals, as covers for tunnels.
 CNN, for example, reported the IDF was desecrating cemeteries.
 A few days later, Israel revealed a one-kilometer (.6 miles) long tunnel built underneath the Bani Suheila Cemetery.
 The IDF said it found terrorists and explosives in the tunnel along with the office of a battalion commander who managed the October 7 massacre.